-Suggest staging a parents' meetings where you can provide guidance on the practicalities of playing for the school but also agree a meaningful and shared code of conduct?
+Why not stage parents' meetings where you can provide guidance on the practicalities of playing for the club but also agree a meaningful and shared code of conduct?
 Your local County FA will have resources to support you to hold a parents' meeting.
+It's a great opportunity to also introduce the clubs officials such as the Welfare Officer.

-- Display the school's "Games" Code of Conduct for everyone attending to see - Pass a laminated version down the line of spectators for all to read - Put up a Respect sign on the school so people can see this is what you believe in - Put the teachers'/coaches' technical areas on the opposite side to the spectators - Mark out a technical area for the teacher to stand within 3yds either side of the halfway line - there is no need for them to run up and down the touchline too!
+- Display the Club's Code of Conduct for everyone attending to see - Pass a laminated version down the line of spectators for all to read - Put up a Respect sign on the clubhouse so people can see this is what you believe in - Designate an area for the spectators to stand and watch the game - This should be three yards from the touchline on both sides of the pitch and run the full length of the pitch

+- No spectators should be allowed behind the goal - it puts off the goalkeeper - Put the coaches' technical areas on the opposite side to the spectators - Mark out a technical area for the coach to stand within three yards either side of the halfway line there is no need for coaches to run up and down the touchline too! - Let the subs play a little 2v2 match if there is some spare grass next to the pitch.